 Playing games has many other benefits as well.
 If you want to read a comprehensive article about the advantages of playing board games, check out this post.

-Now let’s check out our list of the best board games for the elderly!
+Now, let’s check out our list of the best board games for seniors!

 1. Scrabble